NilaySener/autoware-documentation/docs/reference-hw/index.md

 # Reference HW Design

-This document is created to describe and give additional information of the sensors and systems supported by Autoware.Auto software.
+This document is created to describe and give additional information of the sensors and systems supported by Autoware.Universe software.

 All equipment listed in this document has available ROS 2 drivers and has been tested by one or more of the community members on field in autonomous vehicle and robotics applications.